HPinES-Tech/MEL-Software/README.md

 # Installation guide
 - Windows:
-Unzip the .zip file to a folder and open MEL-Software.exe, run it as administrator.
+  + G-UI: Unzip the .zip file to a folder and open MEL-Software.exe, run it as administrator.
+  + CLI: (soon...)
+Unzip the .zip file to a folder and run Launcher.bat

 - macOS:
 If you are running any version that's lower than macOS 13, go to the [MacPorts Guide](https://guide.macports.org/) and download your version, update it every once in a while.
 And then type the commands below into the terminal: